roman-milk/roman-milk.github.io/traveling-rapist.md

  "Fuck the shit out of me baby, fuck your nasty fucking cum dump whore, I am nothing but a worthless piece of fuck meat for you to use."

  That pushed me over the edge and I started to unload in her bowels, dumping load after hot load in her asshole.
 She immediately started cumming with me, both of us ramming into each other as wave after wave washed over us and we spent every last ounce of energy we had with that last orgasm.
-Report_Story #3